Baek Il-joo

-Baek Il-Joo (also Baek Il-Ju, 백 일주; born August 14, 1985, in Seoul) is a South Korean swimmer, who specializes in freestyle events.
+Baek Il-joo (born August 14, 1985, in Seoul) is a South Korean swimmer, who specializes in freestyle events.

 Swimming career

 Baek qualified for the women's 200 m freestyle, as South Korea's oldest swimmer (aged 26), at the 2012 Summer Olympics in London, by eclipsing the FINA B-standard entry time of 2:01.24 at the Dong-A Swimming Tournament in Ulsan.

 She challenged four other swimmers on the first heat at the Olympics, including two-time Olympian Natthanan Junkrajang of Thailand.
 Baek raced to third place by 0.77 of a second behind Switzerland's Danielle Villars with a third-slowest time of 2:04.32.
 Baek failed to advance into the semifinals, as she placed thirty-third overall in the preliminary heats.